Travelport/travelport-uapi-tutorial/lesson_2-5.md

 ### Reserving the room

-For the third step in the hotel booking sequence, we must construct a new request with the key hotel parameters such as the number of rooms, number of adults, check-in and out dates, and choices that might affect price or availability such as `HotelBedding` or the travelers desire for a non-smoking room.
+For the third step in the hotel booking sequence, we construct a new request with the key hotel parameters such as the number of rooms, number of adults, check-in and out dates, and choices that might affect price or availability such as `HotelBedding` or the travelers desire for a non-smoking room.

 The two objects for making bookings are called `AirCreateReservationPortType` and `HotelReservationServicePortType`, with the naturally named requests `AirCreateReservationReq` and `HotelCreateReservationReq` and the matching response (`Rsp`) types for getting results.

-Since we are now making the reservation, we need to put in details about who the traveler is in the create reservation request:
+Since we are now making the reservation, we need to input the traveler's details in the create reservation request:

 {% highlight java %}